FICO - The First Step to Owning

-The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
-Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
-With the change in the economy, however, some people have seen their score drop by hundreds of points after underemployment, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the pieces in determining your FICO score include:
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+Most people traditionally have a score of 600, but scores range from 300 to 850.
+Since we've experienced an economic downturn, however, some borrowers have seen their score drop dramatically after unemployment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the factors in summing up your FICO score are:

 - Credit Inquiries — Do you have too many open accounts?

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — How many late payments have you made?

-Improving your credit score is the first step in buying a home.
+Getting your credit in order is the best way to ease into buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
-Building your FICO score takes time.
-It can be hard to make a large-scale change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You want a better score, but how do you get there?
+Improving your FICO score takes time.
+It can be rare to make a large-scale change in your number with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
+But, pay them off in no more than two or three payments.

-- Stay on top of payments.
-Payment history is a huge factor in your credit score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+- Keep up with payments.
+Payment history is a huge factor in your FICO score.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
 Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're able to make payments to a bank.

-- Ensure that your credit history is correct.
-If you find mistakes on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Correct your credit report.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Qmetro Realtors Inc, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Qmetro Realtors Inc, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.